Intro-to-Data-Science-Template/intro_to_data_science_reader/content/install_guide/r_rstudio/_index.en.md

 ## Common Settings

-There are a few settings I reccomend changing in R studio to make the process of working with it a little easier.
+There are a few settings I recommend changing in R studio to make the process of working with it a little easier.
 In the top bar, click on **Tools \> Global Options** and modify the following.

 1. Under **General \> Basic \> Workspace**, disable "Restore .RData into workspace at startup."
 2. Under **General \> Basic \> Workspace**, set "Save workspace to .RData on exit" to **Never**.